-ERGT’s Certificate of Safety Training (CoST) course is designed for personnel working on sea vessels who require the CoST issued by the Australian Maritime Safety Authority (AMSA) or STCW certificates.
-The course combines the four short course requirements for the AMSA issued CoST.
-It provides the skills and knowledge required to identify workplace hazards and risks, prevent, or if necessary, respond to incidents including fires, recognise and report security threats, and be able to survive at sea in the event of an abandonment.
+The short course requirements for ERGT Australia’s AMSA-issued Certificate of Safety Training course cover the skills and knowledge required to identify workplace hazards and risks, prevent, or if necessary, respond to incidents including fires, recognise and report security threats, and be able to survive at sea in the event of an abandonment.

 The expected learning outcomes for the Basic Safety and Security Awareness Training are:

 - Minimise the risk of fire and maintain a state of readiness to respond to emergency situations involving fire

 - Fight and extinguish fires

 - Take precautions to prevent pollution of the marine environment